UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 The general pattern when we build ML models using `sklearn`:

-1. Creating your 𝑋 and 𝑦 ojects
+1. Creating your 𝑋 and 𝑦 objects
 2.  `clf` → create a model (here we are naming it `clf`)
 3.  `clf.fit(X, y)` → train the model
 4.  `clf.predict(X)` → predict using the trained model